hydra3333/configure_DNS_over_HTTPS/README.md

 It’s intentionally **careful and test-first**: it checks reachability and does a real DoH probe before enforcing stricter settings, to help avoid breaking name resolution.
 You can also optionally change the Windows adapter’s DNS IPs — just remember any **original** IPs if you plan to revert to later.

-> **Supported resolvers:** only a subset are recognized out of the box (see the IP -> DoH template map in the script).
+> **Supported DNS DoH resolvers:** only a subset are recognized out of the box (see the IP -> DoH template map in the script).
 You can extend that map as you verify more providers.

 ---